Updated January 2009

 CRISTOFER/Shadow Box/1977/MARK/When I met Brian…

-CRISTOFER/Lady and the Clarinet/1989/JACK/Saw himself swimming in the toilet bowl in the commercial
+CRISTOFER/Lady and the Clarinet/1989/JACK/Swimming in the toilet bowl

 DURANG/The Actor's Nightmare/1981/GEORGE SPELVIN/Any of it